presianbg/DInjector/README.md

 ## Techniques

-:warning: OpSec safe considerations are based on my personal usage expirience and some testings along the way.
+:warning: OpSec safe considerations are based on my personal usage experience and some testings along the way.

 ### [FunctionPointer](/DInjector/Modules/FunctionPointer.cs)